Alison Creagh AM CSC

 John has been an advisor to the Australian Government, sat on the Independent Steering Committee for the Australia 2020 Summit and co-chaired The Future of Australian Governance stream at that conference.
 In addition, he was appointed to a business advisory group to advise the Australian Government on new workplace legislation.
 He has worked in advisory positions for the American Australian Association and the NSW Export and Investment Advisory Board.

-Among his external board and community responsibilities, John is a Trustee of the Sydney Cricket and Sports Ground Trust and is a former Director and Lifetime Member of The Bradman Foundation.
+Among his external board and community responsibilities, John was a Trustee of the Sydney Cricket and Sports Ground Trust and is a former Director and Lifetime Member of The Bradman Foundation.
 John is also a Patron of the Indigenous Marathon Project and Ambassador for the Australian Indigenous Education Foundation.